MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Custom Code

-With the Custom Code module, StackMob lets you write code that runs and executes on the server.
+With the Custom Code module, StackMob lets you write and upload code that can be executed securely on the server.
+This is done by creating a unique endpoint to allow you to make requests to from your app.
 Sending batch push messages?
 Running some jobs?
 Write it in Custom Code and call it from the SDK or anything that can hit a REST API.
 You can define custom JSON responses so that your server can also notify the client of the result.

 <!--- Write Custom Code -->